-The Port agrees to make a deduction from the paycheck of each member covered by this agreement who has so authorized it by signed notice submitted to the Port, limited to the Union initiation fee, and regular monthly dues, or the service charge equivalent of monthly dues.
-The

-Port shall transmit such fees to the Union once each month on behalf of the members involved.
+The Port agrees to make a deduction from the paycheck of each member covered by this agreement who has so authorized it by signed notice submitted to the Port, limited to the Union initiation fee and regular monthly dues.
+The Port shall transmit such fees to the Union once each month on behalf of the members involved.
+If a deduction error is identified, the error will be addressed as soon as practicable.